Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Econ_and_Game_Theory_in_Blockchain_slides.md

 Now let's summarize the main points.

 We need to make it easy for honest nodes and hard for attackers.
-The Shelling Point as the foundational part of the design handles that for us.
+The Schelling Point as the foundational part of the design handles that for us.

 =fragment=